 Science-Backed Baby Care Tips

-- Safety: Baby-proof your home to minimize risks.
-Use safety gates, secure heavy furniture, and keep small objects out of reach to prevent choking hazards.
+Safety: Take precautionary measures to child-proof your home and lessen dangers.
+Use safety gates, secure heavy furniture and keep small objects out of reach to avoid choking hazards.

 Conclusion